codepath/android_guides/Circular-Reveal-Animation.md

 }
 ```

-Update `enterReveal()` method to remove this listener from the set listening to this animation.
+Update `enterReveal()` method to remove this listener from the stop listening to this animation.
 This is done to disable reveal animation when the activity ends.

 ```java
 private void enterReveal() {